butterfly-community/.github/profile/README.md

 Leverage Zephyr RTOS to support diverse microcontrollers from multiple vendors, mitigating vendor lock-in risks.
 Implement Bluetooth and Wi-Fi functionality on Espressif ESP32 series chipsets.

+This is not just a hardware wallet, implementation of a FIDO2 security key.

 | Software                                                     |
 | ------------------------------------------------------------ |
 | [butterfly-ohw-firmware](https://github.com/butterfly-communtiy/butterfly-ohw-firmware) |